redconfetti/redconfetti.github.io/_posts/2012-04-11-factory-girl-associations-records-persisting-across-tests.md

 Once I added a factory that generates a parent with children records, I had another controller test report an error where the assert_select didn't find the form with ID I had expected.
 That ID was for one of the children records, with a form expected using id "edit_message_1", but was instead getting "edit_message_41".
 Further investigation suggested that records are persisting across tests.

-Then I inspected log/test.log, and saw that there were transactional commands occurring with BEGIN and ROLLBACK commands <a href="http://dev.mysql.com/doc//refman/5.0/en/commit.html" target="_blank">used by MySQL</a>.
+Then I inspected log/test.log, and saw that there were transactional commands occurring with BEGIN and ROLLBACK commands [used by MySQL](http://dev.mysql.com/doc//refman/5.0/en/commit.html).

 ``` shell
    (0.1ms)  BEGIN